seeebiii/aws-cloudformation-templates/README.md

 ## 08 CloudFormation: Environments

 **Details:**
 This example shows how to create parameterized stacks, so e.g. you can create different environments of your stack.
+The same resources are created with different names and belong to a different stack.

 ## License